nathoze/Rsero/README.md

 More information
 ----------------

-More details on the models can be found in the vignette *models* and [here](http://htmlpreview.github.io/?https://github.com/nathoze/Rsero/blob/master/vignettes/models.html)
+More details on the models can be found in the vignette *models* and [here](http://htmlpreview.github.io/?https://github.com/nathoze/Rsero/blob/master/vignettes/models.html), A full running example is available \[here\] (<https://htmlpreview.github.io/?https://github.com/nathoze/Rsero/blob/master/vignettes/FullExample.html>)

 The following schematic summarizes the different functions available with the package <img src="/schema.png" width="1000" />